 - Environmental campaigns: organisations may choose to support these (financially or otherwise) or start their own campaigns.
 For example, one graduate at Sky told Inside Buzz (graduate and intern employer reviews): ‘The main focus right now is on Sky’s “Ocean Rescue” campaign.
 Part of that is that we are all given free metal water bottles to reduce the amount of plastic waste.
 There are recycling bins everywhere and the café’s cutlery is made out of compostable starch.’

 - Sustainability goals/plans: many employers have targets to reduce their environmental impact by a certain date.
 One notable example is Unilever, the fast-moving consumer goods (FMCG) company, which aims to half its impact on the environment by 2030.
 In order to do so, it is taking a range of actions including introducing new recyclable packaging and sourcing goods from sustainable sources.
-Unilever CEO Paul Polman was awarded a Champion of the Earth Award by the United Nations to acknowledge the company’s commitment to green issues.
+In 2015, Unilever CEO Paul Polman was awarded a Champion of the Earth Award by the United Nations to acknowledge the company’s commitment to green issues.

 - Environmentally friendly offices: newer offices are often designed and built to lessen the organisation’s impact on the environment – offices may have more effective insulation or solar panels.
 For example, technology companies Google and Apple have both announced that their facilities are powered entirely by energy from renewable sources.